-The analysis for Part A subjects will be performed after all participants have completed Part A of the study or prematurely terminated from Part A of the study.
+The primary analysis will be performed after all participants have completed 14 days in Part A of the study or prematurely terminated from Part A of the study prior to 14 days.

-8.2.4.
+8.2.3.
 Final Analysis

 The final analysis will be performed after all participants have completed the study or prematurely terminated from the study, outstanding data queries have been resolved or adjudicated as unresolvable, and the data have been cleaned and finalized.
-The final analysis will summarize results from Part B of the study.